 Other than skills and processing phases, documentation experts and technical writers need to be very much friendly with some tools that will drive their career and increase their positions within an organization or even if they are working as a freelancer.
-These tools vary according to the domains and requirements on what they are working.
-In this chapter, you will get a brief introduction to all the favorite tools and applications that are required in technical writing.
+These tools vary according to the domains and requirements of what they are working.
+In this chapter, you will get a brief introduction to all the favorite tools and applications required in technical writing.

 Tools Required in Technical Writing

 Adobe FrameMaker is an Adobe document processing application designed to write and edit vast and complicated documents that include structured documents.
 Initially, it was developed by Frame Technology Corporation, which was then bought by Adobe.
 Another alternative to this application is the MS Office's popular application MS Word which is also used for creating a professional quality document such as books, reports, user manuals, letters, documents, etc.

 In both the applications, you can edit, format, and set your customized layout for your document with additional support from online sources.
 There will be separate chapters on Adobe FrameMaker and its implementation in writing technical documents with appropriate formats and styles.